City-of-Helsinki/linkedevents/linked-events-importers.md

 ### What is it?

-*helmet* is an importer for Helsinki Metropolitan Area Libraries *Events*.
+*helmet* is an importer for Helsinki Metropolitan Area Libraries *Events* from https://helmet.fi.

 Basic example would be an event organized by Helsinki city center library for children, which you can import with this importer.